FontoXML/fontoxpath/README.md

 For all available features, see the unit tests, or just try it out on the [Demo page](https://xpath.playground.fontoxml.com).

+## Extensions to the spec

+FontoXPath implements a single function that is public API: `fontoxpath:version() as xs:string`.
+It resides in the 'http://fontoxml.com/fontoxpath' namespace.
+Call it to check what version of FontoXPath you are running.

 ## Compatibility

 This engine is pretty DOM-agnostic, it has a good track record with the browser DOM implementations